 |Prerequisites:||Basic HTML familiarity, as covered in Getting started with HTML.
 HTML text formatting, as covered in HTML text fundamentals.|

 |Objective:||To learn how to implement a hyperlink effectively, and link multiple files together.|

 What is a hyperlink?

 Hyperlinks are one of the most exciting innovations the Web has to offer.
-Well, they've been a feature of the Web since the very beginning, but they are what makes the Web a Web — they allow us to link our documents to any other document (or other resource) we want to, we can also link to specific parts of documents, and we can make apps available at a simple web address (contrast this to native apps, which have to be installed and all that business.)
-Just about any web content can be converted to a link, so that when clicked (or otherwise activated) it will make the web browser go to another web address (URL).
+They've been a feature of the Web since the beginning, and are what makes the Web a web.
+Hyperlinks allow us to link documents to other documents or resources, link to specific parts of documents, or make apps available at a web address.
+Almost any web content can be converted to a link so that when clicked or otherwise activated the web browser goes to another web address (URL).

-Note: A URL can point to HTML files, text files, images, text documents, video and audio files, and anything else that can live on the Web.
-If the web browser doesn't know how to display or handle the file, it will ask you if you want to open the file (in which case the duty of opening or handling the file is passed to a suitable native app on the device) or download the file (in which case you can try to deal with it later on.)
+Note: A URL can point to HTML files, text files, images, text documents, video and audio files, or anything else that lives on the Web.
+If the web browser doesn't know how to display or handle the file, it will ask you if you want to open the file (in which case the duty of opening or handling the file is passed to a suitable native app on the device) or download the file (in which case you can try to deal with it later on).

-The BBC homepage, for example, contains a large number of links that point not only to multiple news stories, but also different areas of the site (navigation functionality), login/registration pages (user tools) and more.
+For example, the BBC homepage contains a many links that point not only to multiple news stories, but also different areas of the site (navigation functionality), login/registration pages (user tools), and more.

 Anatomy of a link

 A basic link is created by wrapping the text or other content, see Block level links, inside an